17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 Freight Costs

-Freight charges, or shipping costs, represent the payment made to a carrier company for transporting products from their origin to a mutually agreed destination.
+Freight charges, or shipping costs, are shipping terms that represent the payment made to a carrier company for transporting products from their origin to a mutually agreed destination.

 Multiple factors influence the shape of shipping costs in shipping, such as: